Date published: 18 November, 2021

 It can only be applied for in conjunction with a woodland creation option.

-Operations to clear bracken will preferably be completed prior to initial planting; or exceptionally during the year of planting.
+Operations to clear bracken should be completed prior to planting the area that is being cleared, with the bracken control claim year being no more than 1 year before the initial planting claim year; or exceptionally during the year of planting.

 This standard cost is available for all woodland creation options.

 A minimum of two hectares of contiguous bracken requiring treatment must be present.

 You must not treat bracken by chemical or mechanical means within identified sensitive areas or buffer zones, however, manual means can be employed but this must be clearly delineated on your map.

 Treatment of bracken can be carried out by:

 - chemical treatment – spraying must use an approved chemical for bracken control.
 If aerial spraying, the spray operator must have a permit from the Chemicals Regulation Directorate.
 If spraying near water you must have Scottish Environment Protection Agency authorisation